When it comes to race day nutrition just keep it simple.

 The races in which I have been meticulous about nutrition are the ones in which I have raced the best, particularly in the second half.
 On the other hand, when I have allowed myself to get caught up in a race too early and neglected regular nutrition, I haven’t had anything left toward the end of the race.

 When I run a marathon or shorter, I like to eat something light like oatmeal, toast or granola bars with nut butter, a banana and orange juice three to four hours before I race.
-When the race is early enough that I won’t naturally be up hours before the race, I usually bypass a fibrous breakfast, opt for more sleep, and down a tube of Trail Butter on my way to the start.
+When the race is early enough that I won’t naturally be up hours before the race, I usually bypass a fibrous breakfast, opt for more sleep, and eat a banana and some nut butter on my way to the start.

 In races beyond 3:00, I aim to sip an electrolyte drink at least every 15 minutes.
-If it’s hot outside I will do it naturally, but sometimes when it’s cool I need a reminder so I am that annoying guy with a timer on his watch that sounds every 15 minutes.
-Lately, I’ve been using a First Endurance prototype cucumber flavored EFS drink which has more electrolytes than any other drink on the market and isn’t overly sweet.
-I also try to down a flask (400 calories) of First Endurance EFS Liquid Shot every 60 to 90 minutes.
-I use the timer on my watch to remind me when to nurse the flask.
-I also take one salt cap per hour to assure I’m getting what I need.
+If it’s hot outside I will do it naturally, but sometimes when it’s cool I need a reminder so I set a timer on my watch that sounds every 10-15 minutes.
+I use the timer to remind me when to drink, eat, and take in additional electrolyte caps.
+I try to take in as many liquid calories as I can through electrolyte drinks and gels.
+I also usually take at least one salt cap per hour to ensure I’m getting what I need.
 If I feel my muscles cramping up or buckling, I increase my salt intake.
-If I enter an aid station and something looks good I eat it.
+If I enter an aid station and something looks good I eat it or stuff it in my pack or pocket to eat along the way.

 Post-Race nutrition is equally important to long-term success.
 Post-race refreshments vary, but soup is rather common and it helps me warm up while settling my stomach.
 Many longer races serve some sort of post-race protein in the form of burritos, quesadillas, burgers, or sandwiches.
-Regardless of your diet, get some protein in within 30 minutes after your race.
+Regardless of your dietary leanings, get some protein in within 30 minutes after your race.
 This will aid in muscle repair and will decrease the amount of time off post-race.
-I typically mix up a quart of Ultragen that I sip on after the race to begin repairing muscles as I decide what else to eat.
+You can do prime your body for recovery by consuming a handful or nuts or jerky, a protein shake or bar.
+Just be sure to get something in sooner rather than later.

 In addition to protein, be sure to hydrate.
-Water is always good, but if your stomach is struggling to digest the water, I suggest carbonated water or ginger ale until your stomach settles down.
+Water is always best, but if your stomach is struggling to keep the water down, I suggest carbonated water or ginger ale until your stomach settles.

 Practice fueling before the race